-Additionally, the Business Administration and Economics Department participates in an interdisciplinary major in the following areas: Business Administration/ International Business and Culture (B.A. degree) and Sports Administration (B.A. degree).
+Additionally, the Business Administration and Economics Department participates in an interdisciplinary major in the following area: Business Administration/International Business and Culture (B.A. degree).

 125. Introduction to Business with Computer Applications.
 (3 hours) This course is designed to introduce students to computer applications and their uses in the business setting.
 This will be accomplished through various computer software programs including word processing, spreadsheet, database, and presentation software, as well as the campus network and Internet access.
 Students will learn to manage and analyze both business and economic data and begin to develop decision making and communication skills applicable in a business setting.
-Students will develop their computer skills while working through problems that introduce them to some of the models central to the disciplines of business and economics.
+Students will develop their computer skills while working through problems that introduce them to the some of the models central to the disciplines of business and economics.